wcjohnchen/capstoneProject2/README.md

 ## Methods
 1. Exploratory data analysis

+    Identify features in the dataset, plot distribution, and determine correlations.

 2. Modeling

     Regression.
 Supervised learning models were implented using Sckit-Learn.
 The data was split into 70% training and 30% test set.
 The predictor variables were standardized specifically for linear, ridge, and lasso models.
 Grid search with k-fold cross validation was performed to find the optimal hyperparameters.
 MAE: mean absolute error; MSE: mean standard error; RMSE: root mean standard error.